Rupt/paper-hunting-vampires/README.md

 source example_plots.sh
 ```

 # Simulate a PV-mSME lhe file
 Choosing $\lambda_\textrm{PV} = 0.5$ as an example. \
 Again, this hops into an environment. \
 It then:
-* generates the mSME model for Madgraph,
+* generates the mSME model for MadGraph,
-* modifies the Madgraph code to evaludate matrix elements in the lab frame(*),
+* modifies the MadGraph code to evaluate matrix elements in the lab frame(*),
-* runs Madgraph to simulate 3-partonic-jet events under our kinematic selections (4-jet is very slow), and
+* runs MadGraph to simulate 3-partonic-jet events under our kinematic selections (4-jet is very slow), and
 * moves the lhe to the local directory as `pv_msme_0p5.lhe.gz`.

-(*) Madgraph is modified by the `--lab` arguments to `lib/madcontrol.py`.
+(*) MadGraph is modified by the `--lab` arguments to `lib/madcontrol.py`.
 The modification is implemented in `liv/use_lab_frame.py`,
 and implements a Lorentz boost in each `liv/process/${PROCESS}/SubProcesses/*/auto_dsig?.f` file.